Get THE RACK DEMO

 • Predictable lay dates

-The difference between "guessing" and "tracking" can be several eggs per clutch.
+The difference between guessing and tracking can be several eggs per clutch.
 Across a season with multiple females, that adds up to thousands of dollars in potential offspring.

 The Data You Should Be Capturing